ThiccMC/AntiProxy/README.md

 # AntiProxy
-Prevent players from connecting to server with Proxy/VPN
+Prevent players from connecting to server with Proxy/VPN.
+Initially to be used by Thicc SMP